Canyon Country District

 Through an artist’s perspective, the Canyon Country District Artist in Residence Program’s mission is to inspire, educate, and promote stewardship, that will enhance the understanding and need to protect our public land resources for future generations.

 The Moab and Monticello Field Offices will alternate each year hosting the Artist in Residence program.
-The 2023 residency will be hosted by the Monticello Field Office and is open to visual and written artists.
-Work completed during the residency must represent Canyon Country District with a focus on the Monticello Field Office/Bears Ears National Monument.
+The 2026 residency will be hosted by the Moab Field Office and is open to visual artists.
+Work completed during the residency must represent Canyon Country District.

-Although not defined, management may request artist to focus on an area or theme within the field office boundaries to bring awareness to District goals or objectives.
+The BLM may request the artist to focus on an area or theme within the field office boundaries to bring awareness to district goals or objectives.

 2023 Artists in Residence in Bears Ears National Monument